Rochester domestic terror prevention program gets national attention

 “Targeted violence — so we’re not talking about street violence,” Wildman said.
 “We’re talking about people who hold grievances — they’re obsessed with a grievance, they collect a grievance — and they start getting violent ideations, and they think that violence is the solution for their ability to cope.
 And there’s a progression they go on.
 This doesn’t matter if you’re talking about domestic violence, domestic terrorism, [or] school violence.”

-The inspiration of ROC-TAC came from the death of Greece child Hunter Resch, who was killed by his father in 2010.
+The inspiration for ROC-TAC came from the death of Greece child Hunter Resch, who was killed by his father in 2010.

 That incident, police say, likely could have been preventable had more organizations been working together.